slanska/nauth2/README.md

 ### What its name stands for?

-Node.js AUTHentication/AUTHorization (double 'auth')
+Node.js + Authentication + Authorization -> N+Auth+Auth -> NAuth2

 ### What does it do?
 NAuth2 is a library, not a framework.
-It runs as a package on top of Express.js application or service and needs to be activated (see example below).
+It runs as a package on top of Express.js/feathers.js application or service and needs to be activated (see example below).
 It implements set of REST API for full stack of user management.
 It provides simple, basic and flexible options for configuring different aspects